Darlington Upgrade Project

 The Darlington Upgrade Project is another important stage in the delivery of Adelaide's North-South Corridor and will deliver an upgrade of approximately 3.3 kilometres of the existing Main South Road, including:

-- A non-stop motorway between the Southern Expressway and Tonsley Boulevard
+- A non-stop motorway between the Southern Expressway and north of Tonsley Boulevard

-- A lowered, non-stop motorway passing underneath Flinders Drive, Sturt Road, Sutton Road/Mimosa Terrace and Tonsley Boulevard
+- A non-stop motorway passing underneath Flinders Drive, Sturt Road, Sutton Road/Mimosa Terrace, Ayliffes Road bridge and Tonsley Boulevard

 - Grade separation of the Main South Road/Ayliffes Road/Shepherds Hill Road intersection

-- Main South Road (at grade) surface roads along both sides of the lowered motorway to provide connections to Flinders Drive, Sturt Road and most local roads
+- Main South Road (at grade) surface roads along both sides of the lowered motorway to provide connections to Flinders Drive, Sturt Road, Tonsely Boulevard and most local roads

-- Full free flow interchange at the Southern Expressway/Main South Road with dedicated ramps providing direct access to the new motorway and Main South Road
+- Full free flow interchange at the Southern Expressway/Main South Road with dedicated ramps providing direct access to, and from, the new motorway and Main South Road

-The $620 million project is jointly funded by Australian and State governments ($496 million federally funded and $124 million state funded).
+The $754.5 million project is jointly funded by Australian and State governments ($603.6 million federally funded and $150.9 million state funded).
+The project is scheduled for completion in mid-2020.

 The Darlington Upgrade Project is being constructed in stages to ensure traffic continues to flow efficiently through this important section of the North-South Corridor.